acend/quarkus-techlab/content/en/docs/10.0/102_business-code.md

   public static final String CONFIG_PREFIX = "quarkus."+ EXTENSION_NAME;
 }
 ```

+Now try to implement the `Appinfo.java` and `BuildInfo.java` classes based on the diagram above.

 {{% details title="Hint" %}}
 Your `Appinfo.java` class should look something like this: